-Now you’re thinking, is a little swelling really so bad?
-I mean, if the alternative is losing a foot, I can learn to live with my cankles.
+Now you’re thinking, “Is a little swelling really so bad?
+I mean, if the alternative is losing a foot, I can learn to live with my cankles.”

-These stockings are designed to be tightest around the ankles, with the pressure easing upward toward the knees.
-Your physician will recommend the pressure specifications of the stockings you should use.
-This will be written as mm Hg (millimeter of mercury).
-When worn properly, the compression socks prevent blood from pooling and leaking into the adjacent tissue which causes edema, or swelling.
+Graduated compression stockings are designed to be tightest around the ankles, with the pressure easing up towards the knees.
+Your physician will recommend the pressure specification of the stockings you should use.
+Pressure ratings for compression socks will be written as mmHg (millimeters of mercury).

 - Do you sit all day?